seankwalker/cpsc-490/README.md

 cd server; npm i; npm start
 ```

-(You only need to run `npm i` once, to install requisite packages.
+(One need only run `npm i` once, to install requisite packages.
 Thereafter,
-one can stop the server via `SIGINT` or otherwise as usual and restart via
+the server can be stopped via `SIGINT` or otherwise as usual and restart via
-`npm start`).
+`npm start`.)

 The server is now accessible.
 By default, it runs on port 3000; this can be
 changed in `server/server.js` if you wish.